Municue

 As of Jan 2026

-Context: The January 21, 2026 City Council approved the resolution 'as amended,' but the briefing record does not disclose the amendment's content, its author, or the precise conditions the city attached to endorsing the $500,000 Federal Railroad Administration grant acceptance.
+Context: The January 21, 2026 Dallas City Council resolution was approved 'as amended,' but the public record does not identify the amendment's sponsor, the original draft, or what conditions were added or removed.

 Source: Item #B ↓